On regularity and the word problem for free idempotent generated semigroups: A Rees matrix representation for regular -classes of

 where $h \in H$ is the element of $H$ represented by the word $w$.
-This element of $\ig{\E}$ in turn corresponds to the element $(i,h,j)$ of the Rees matrix semigroup $M^0[H; I, J; P]$ via the isomorphism $\Theta$ defined in \eqref{eq_RM_concrete}.
-As a consequence of this correspondence, and the definition of multiplication in $M^0[H; I, J; P]$, it follows that for all $i, k \in I$, $j, l \in J$ and $u, v \in (F \cup F^{-1})^*$ we have
+This element of $\ig{\E}$ in turn corresponds to the element $(i,h,j)$ of the Rees matrix semigroup $\mathcal{M}^0[H; I, J; P]$ via the isomorphism $\Theta$ defined in \eqref{eq_RM_concrete}.
+As a consequence of this correspondence, and the definition of multiplication in $\mathcal{M}^0[H; I, J; P]$, it follows that for all $i, k \in I$, $j, l \in J$ and $u, v \in (F \cup F^{-1})^*$ we have

 in $\ig{\E}$.
 Also, if $w_1, w_2 \in (F \cup F^{-1})^*$ both represent the same element $h$ of $H$ then both the words $\rho(i,w_1,j)$ and $\rho(i,w_2,j)$ represent the same element of $\ig{\E}$, namely the element \eqref{eq_ddagger}.
 The following result records the relationship between the mappings $\pi$ and $\rho$. \begin{lem} The mappings $\pi$ and $\rho$ induce mutually inverse isomorphisms between the principal factor $\overline{D}_e$ and the Rees matrix semigroup $\mathcal{M}^0[H; I, J; P]$.
-Moreover, when $\E$ is finite both of these mappings are effectively computable. \end{lem} \begin{proof} It is a straightforward consequence of the definitions and discussion above that $\pi$ and $\rho$ induce mutually inverse isomorphisms between the principal factor $\overline{D}_e$ and the Rees matrix semigroup $\mathcal{M}^0[H; I, J; P]$.
-By Lemma~\ref{lem_zero_c} and Theorem~\ref{thm:testing_reg_c} we can decide if a word represents an element of $D$, and the indices $i$, $j$ of the idempotents $e_{i j}$ can be computed, and hence the mapping $\pi$ can be cumputed using formula \eqref{pidef}.
+Moreover, when $\E$ is finite both of these mappings are effectively computable. \end{lem} \begin{proof} It is a straightforward consequence of the definitions and discussion above that on the level of semigroups (as opposed to words) the mappings $\pi$ and $\rho$ induce the isomorphism $\Theta$ (defined in \eqref{eq_RM_concrete}) and its inverse respectively, between the principal factor $\overline{D}_e$ and the Rees matrix semigroup $\mathcal{M}^0[H; I, J; P]$.
+By Lemma~\ref{lem_zero_c} and Theorem~\ref{thm:testing_reg_c} we can decide if a word represents an element of $D$, and the indices $i,j$ of the idempotents $e_{i j}$ can be computed, and hence the mapping $\pi$ can be computed using formula \eqref{pidef}.
 The mapping $\rho$ is computable using formula \eqref{rhodef} since in the discussion preceding the statement of Theorem~\ref{thm:prescomp} we saw that there is an algorithm which computes a Schreier system $r_j, r_j' \; (j \in J)$ from the finite biorder $\E$. \end{proof}